 I am focusing this article on the idea of “fine-tuning” our language.
 For by selecting better words and phrases, we can produce better results, in terms of more positive-leaning manifestations (using the law of attraction).

-KEYWORDS: Abraham-Hicks, concept-switching, concepts, conversations, emotion, focusing, Law of Attraction, LOA, language, manifestations, phrases, point of attraction, sentences, thoughts, words.
+KEYWORDS: Abraham-Hicks, beliefs, concept-switching, emotions, feelings, focusing, law of attraction, philosophy, point of attraction, psychology, sentences, thoughts, words.

 This blog post deals with the importance of language, and of being more attentive to details when we are choosing words, phrases, and composing sentences (propositions).